ogdenpm/intel80tools/cpmsrc/basice/GettingToBinary.md

 As I wanted to automate the build I would normally aim to use the technique described below for run.com, however in this case this wasn't possible, so I updated my obj2bin utility to write a jmp start instruction at the beginning of the program, using the start information stored in the object file.

-The other fixup was around the MON1 & MON2 procedures, which again noted manual fixup.
+The other annotated manual fixups were in the MON1 & MON2 procedures.
 To get around this I replaced the GOTO's in the two procedures with a GOTO CPM and declaring CPM as an external label.
 In addition I created a simple asm file that defines CPM as a absolute location at 5h.
 By adding the  cpm.obj file to the link, the GOTO CPMs are automatically resolved

 #### Run.com